eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 A WorkloadObject represents a workload inside the Ankaios agent.
 It holds the control interface and the sender of the WorkloadCommandSender to send WorkloadCommands to the WorkloadControlLoop.

-### ParameterStorage
+### WorkloadStateDB

-Stores information which the Agent gets from the Server.
-Currently the storage stores the workload state of workloads for each agent.
+The WorkloadStateDB stores, as the name suggests, information on the states of the workloads.
+This information includes states which the Agent gets from the Server as well as states of workloads executed by the agent itself.

+### WorkloadStateProxy

+The WorkloadStateProxy is responsible for forwarding workload states both from and to the Ankaios server.

+### WorkloadStateUnifier

+The WorkloadStateUnifier is responsible to calculate the correct workload state out of the old and the new state.
+This activity is needed especially when a workload is scheduled for stopping, as the correct state from that point on is `stopping` and not `running` (`running` would be reported for some time by the workload state checker responsible for the workload).

 ### ControlInterface